-As critically important as welding is to the wide applications in manufacturing, assembly and repair, there are also many welding problems that need to be solved along the welding lifecycle, as illustrated in the figure, from Designing, Optimizing, Planning, to Producing and Evaluating the welds.
+Welding is widely applied in manufacturing industry for assembly and repair.
+Due to complexity of the weld designs and material combinations, there are many welding problems that need to be solved along the welding lifecycle from Designing, Optimizing, Planning, to Producing and Evaluating the welds, as illustrated in the figure.

-The practical way of solving welding problems is heavily relying on trial-and-error by running a lot of physical welding tests with real materials on the real welding machines by first making the weld designs, then producing and evaluating the welds, and finally approving or rejecting a weld design, or commissioning a welding production.
+A practical but outdated way of solving welding problems is by trial-and-error with a lot of physical welding tests using real materials on the real welding machines.
+This requires to first get the real materials and produce the weld parts, then conduct a lot of welding tests and evaluate the welds, to finally approve or reject a weld design or optimize a welding production.
 This is time consuming and highly costly.

 On the following pages, we present in details the welding solutions by simulations with guidelines on how to make good weld designs, setup stable welding production and produce successful welds with support of simulations through every phase of the complete welding lifecycle: